ZuzannaP/shall_we_meet_app/README.md

 pip install -r requirements.txt
 ```

-Create new database in PostgreSQL.
+Create new database in PostgreSQL

 Create new .py file in shall_we_meet/shall_we_meet folder and name it local_settings.py